PrudnikOFF97/rsschool-cv/cv.md

     * Telegram: [@PrudnikOFFVI](https://t.me/PrudnikOFFVI)

 1. I fond of front-end web development and I want to become a professional in this sphere.
-So **The Rolling Scopes School** is a good chance for me to increase my knowledge and as the result to rich my goal.
+So **The Rolling Scopes School** is a good chance for me to increase my knowledge and as the result to reach my goal.

 1. Technical skills: